 - Check Their Productivity – Call their broker to receive a printout of recent production.
 Ideally you want someone who is “always in escrow” which typically means 10+ transactions per year.
 Any less and you may be dealing with a part timer, a new agent, or a moonlighter.

 - Schedule Interviews – set at least 30 minutes aside and conduct these interviews somewhere besides your home.
 Firmly instruct each of them that you will not be selecting an agent until a predetermined later date.
 If you let them know you will not be signing up or committing during the interview, and they attempt to push you toward a commitment… run, don’t walk.
+It will be common for them to ask, but you shouldn’t have to say “no” more than once.
 Boundaries and communication are very important aspects and if the agent doesn’t understand this, chances are they’ll treat you like a number.
 Their value proposition either stands up on its own or it doesn’t…

 - Interview with These Questions – Each should be framed to cover the previous 12-24 months